Patient Referral Resources

 Michael J. Hall, MD, MS, Director, Gastrointestinal Risk Assessment, Clinical Genetics

-Elias Obeid, MD, MPH, Assistant Professor, Breast, Ovarian, and Prostate Cancer Risk, Clinical Genetics
+Elias Obeid, MD, MPH, Assistant Professor, Clinical Genetics and Medical Oncology

 Left to right: Genetic Counselors Michelle Savage, Kim Rainey, Andrea Forman, Sue Montgomery.